 How To Get From Rome To Sardinia

-There are two airports and a (nearby) touristic harbor from where every day thousands of people arrive and depart, including Rome to Sardinia flights, and the Rome to Sardinia ferry, especially during summer, when the promise of a holiday on some heavenly beach lures lots of tourists from Italy and the rest of the world to migrate to Sardinia.
+Air and ferry traffic increases especially during the summer months, when the promise of a holiday on some heavenly beach lures lots of tourists from Italy and the rest of the world to migrate to Sardinia.

+Since I regularly travel to Sardinia from Rome, I am ready to share my expertise.
 Let’s find out the different ways (and means of transportations) available to get to Sardinia from Rome.

 Cagliari markets